-I have a true frugal spirit, and I am always pushing the limits to make things last longer and to re-use things in unusual ways.
-I have caught myself standing at the garbage can having a conversation with myself about throwing something away.
+I have a true frugal spirit, and I ‘m always pushing the limits to make things last longer and to reuse things in unusual ways.
+I’ve caught myself standing at the garbage can, having a conversation with myself about throwing something away.
 I usually end up leaving the item on the counter for 30 minutes until I am sure it can not have another life doing something else.

 Here are five of my favorite frugal living ideas from Amy’s book, The Complete Tightwad Gazette.

 - Toilet Paper Tubes – Use an empty toilet paper roll to gather up the excess electrical cord on kitchen appliances, lamps, and electronics.

 - Crayon Bits – My grandchildren love to peel the paper off their crayons, so when they break I place a variety of colors in a muffin tin and melt them in the oven.
 Once they are cooled, I pop them out and have little crayon wafers the kids can use to color with.
 They love the unusual shaped crayons and keep them busy for hours.